Mustry-Solutions/ignition-branching-module/README.md

             3,
             15
         ],
-        "category": "0", // all nodes with the same category will be drawn on the same level (y coordinate) "icon": { // can be from the material library or any icon library imported in Ignition --optional "path": "material/check",
+        "category": 0, // all nodes with the same category will be drawn on the same level (y coordinate), higher number => lower level
+        "icon": { // can be from the material library or any icon library imported in Ignition --optional "path": "material/check",
             "color": "blue"